-You have been chosen and sworn as jurors to try the issues of fact presented by the allegation of the indictment and the denial made by the defendant in his plea of "not guilty."
+You have been chosen and sworn as jurors to try the issues of fact presented by the allegations of the indictment and the denial made by the defendant in his plea of "not guilty."
 You are to perform this duty without bias or prejudice, because the law does not permit jurors to be governed by sympathy or public opinion.
 The accused and the public expect that you will carefully and impartially consider all of the evidence and will follow the law as stated by the Court, in order to reach a just verdict, regardless of the consequences to any party.

-The indictment in this case charges the defendant with the crime of abusive sexual contact.
+The indictment in this case charges the defendant with the crime of Conspiracy to Distribute a Controlled Substance, that is, a mixture or substance containing methamphetamine.
 The defendant has pleaded not guilty to this charge.